User65k/async-acme/README.md

 |async_std_rustls | `use_rustls`+`use_async_std` ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/User65k/async-acme/async_std_rustls)|

 Without anything specified you will end up with *no async backend selected* or *no crypto backend selected*.
-If you use this crate for a library, please [reexport](https://doc.rust-lang.org/cargo/reference/features.html#dependency-features) the apropriate features.
+If you use this crate for a library, please [reexport](https://doc.rust-lang.org/cargo/reference/features.html#dependency-features) the appropriate features.

 # Motivation